Napuh/Pi_basil_aproximation/README.md

 # Pi basel aproximation

-Simple python script to aproximate pi using the [basil](https://en.wikipedia.org/wiki/Basel_problem) algorithm
+Simple python script to aproximate pi using the [basil](https://en.wikipedia.org/wiki/Basel_problem) algorithm.
+This program needs to be ran on python3, otherwise extrange things happen with the arguments interpretation.

 ## Usage